-Academic Dismissal is a permanent separation from the University and means a student may not enroll in any succeeding term unless given permission by the Student Affairs Committee pursuant to the appeals process.
+Academic Dismissal is a permanent separation from the University and means a student may not enroll in any succeeding term unless given permission by the academic department pursuant to the appeals process.

 Academic Dismissal Appeals

 Dismissal appeals are available only for Graduate Students.